 My baking instructor in culinary school described pastry cream as "the most outrageously decadent pudding you will ever eat."
 And she's totally right.
 While I could certainly eat it by the spoonful, pastry cream is really intended as a filling for things like cream puffs, éclairs, and Boston Cream Cupcakes.
 Here's how to make it at home.
-The formula for making pastry cream is just that: a formula.
-There are little tweaks in procedure, some recipes use cornstarch instead of flour, and some people eschew the use of milk over heavy cream.
-But they all boil down to the same basic recipe and the same basic process.

 One tweak that I've incorporated into my own pastry cream is to mix the sugar and flour together before adding the egg yolks, rather than the classic method of ribboning the sugar and yolks and then adding the flour.
 This is a tip I picked up from Joanne Chang of Flour Bakery who feels that adding the flour at the beginning provides some insurance against clumping.
 I've tried it and I agree.